 1. Remote Access

-Cloud-based software also comes with automatic updates, meaning users don’t have to worry about scheduling software patches or missing out on new features.
-Everything is maintained by the provider in the background.
-This is especially a major advantage for smaller firms who do not want to have a dedicated tech team as there’s no need to manage servers or store large files locally.
+Cloud-based software also includes automatic updates, so users don’t have to worry about scheduling software patches or missing out on new features.
+Everything is maintained in the background by the provider.
+This is especially a major advantage for smaller firms that do not want to have a dedicated tech team, as there’s no need to manage servers or store large files locally.

 4. Scalability